CatZzzzz22/AnimeRating/README.md

 - Users can create their watchlist

 ## To Start The Server
+Run these commands in weebseek/backend:
+- pip install -r requirements.txt
+- python app.py

-Run the commands in the terminal:
+Run these commands in weebseek/frontend:
-- cd weebseek
+- npm i
-- npm start
+- npm run dev

 ## Contributors
 - Tracy Hua